Our group has been closely involved in community hospital placental pathology since

 THEREFORE, lets always note (1) whether either or both of the maternal or fetal components are histologically activated (polys infiltrating), as well as (2) the

-distribution of activation and (3) intensity.
+distribution of activation and (3) intensity of infiltration.

 More ACA notes on this page HERE.
 Below Staging (duration) Grading (intensity)after 16 of ACUTE CHORIOAMNIONITIS (ACA):